Cork Flooring Installed Cost Range

 Average Cost of Cork Flooring

-Cork flooring installation cost when handled by a pro is $5.35 – $8.50 per square foot.
+The average cost of cork flooring and installation when handled by a pro is $10.35 per square foot.
 The project includes the flooring, vapor barrier if installed over concrete and installation supplies.
 Cost does not include new plywood underlayment, which is only needed if the existing subfloor is damaged.

 Cork flooring has gained renewed popularity in recent years as a green flooring.
 It is made from safely harvested cork tree bark which regrows in 8-10 years.
 The trees are grown on sustainably managed plantations.